georgerobertbrown/GetMeBack/README.md

 - tap *GetMeBack*
 - press and hold the widget preview icon ![Widget previewn](app/src/main/res/drawable/widget_preview.png)
 - drag the widget to the Home screen

+## Named locations
+Locations can be assigned a name and restored for future use.
+For example, you can have a location named *Home*, *Work*, *Gym*, etc. Named locations options are available under the *More* menu.

+- *Save location* Pops up a dialog to enter the location name.
+- *Restore location* Select one of the named locations to set as the current location.
+- *Forget location* Removed the location name.